 Where is Terraza Aoyama?

-Terrazzo Aoyama is an excellent place for architectural photography.
+Terrazza Aoyama is an excellent place for architectural photography.
 Beautiful might not be the word for it, but it is interesting.
-It is also small, so you probably won’t need much time there.
+It is small, so you probably won’t need much time there.
 Still, you should be able to get some nice pictures.
-Unfortunately, a website for it doesn’t seem to exist.
+Unfortunately, a website for it doesn’t exist.
+Leave questions and comments below.